kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_assert_pullrequest_azure.md

 ## Synopsis

-Assert a Azure DevOps pull request for a git commit exists.
+Assert an Azure DevOps pull request for a git commit exists.
 The command exits with non-zero exit code if no pull requests were found for the commit.